 The portal re3data.org provides a good starting point and comprehensive search and filter functions to find a repository for your research data.
 An overview of repositories is also available from the German Initiative for Network Information (DINI).

 The Thüringer Universitäts- und Landesbibliothek (ThULB) operates the DBT as an institutional repository, allowing researchers to deposit their research data and to provide longterm access to it.
 This offer is intended for scientists who wish to archive their research data and cannot, or prefer not, to do so in domain specific repositories.
 This service is available free of charge to all researchers affiliated with a university in Thuringia.

 The following criteria should be considered when making this choice:

-Generally we would advise to publish research data in repositories specific to your field.
-These ordinarily possess more features (e.g. particular search functions) and support your community's data standards.
+Generally we advise to publish research data in repositories specific to your field.
+These typically possess more features (e.g. particular search functions) and support your community's data standards.